-A retro radio is one of the most ideal additions to any home.
-Stylish, invoking a 50s or 60s style, it's all part of the retro revival we've seen in home interiors in the past decade.
+A retro 50s radio / 60s radio with bluetooth is one of the most ideal additions to any home.
+Stylish, invoking a 50s or 60s style radios, 50s radios are all part of the retro revival we've seen in home interiors in the past decade.
 But remember, we're not actually living in the past, so we can choose products that have the very latest tech, but evoke that nostalgic style.

-DAB radios are the perfect choice.
+50s DAB radios & vintage 60s radios are the perfect choice.
 50% of all radio listening in the UK is now on digital.
-And if radio lovers want to listen to the growing band of digital only radio stations, they need a DAB radio to indulge their hobby.
+And if radio lovers want to listen to the growing band of digital only radio stations, they need a DAB radio in 50s style to indulge their hobby.

 With its 50s inspired style, available in either black or cream, the Rydell DAB radio is portable and lets users preset 20 radio stations.
 The clock can be set automatically to DAB, there's also a sleep or snooze function.